laliluna/humongous-client/README.md

 # humongous-client

-Humongous is a client with a clean API for Mongo DB.
-The design intention is to offer as little choice as possible, but all the power you need.

-It wraps the Java driver in a way, that it can expose full access if needed.
+Humongous, humongous is your wishful servant to help you speaking to dear Mongo DB.

+Simplicity in mind, but right beneath the surface, access to all the powers of the Java driver.

+Expect a document API to make a document come to existence, change its appearance or decease.

+But this is not all humongous.
+A servant is ready, to be sent to the database to change what can be found, to remove what should be hidden, or to add what is missing.

+And humongous, if this is not yet enough, a bulk of servants is there to serve in parallel or to transport many of your wishes and fulfill them one by one.

-## Quick tour in the REPL
+## Quick tour of document API in the REPL

 Open a connection to a database

-    (require '[humongous-client.db :as mongodb])
+    (require '[humongous.db :as mongodb])

     (def db (mongodb/create-db-client "mongodb://localhost:27017/mydatabase"))